MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 ```

 And that's the end of this lecture!
 We've successfully started a
 gRPC server and called its gRPC API using Evans client.
-Hovewer,
+However,
 at the moment, all the RPCs to create and login users are not
 actually implemented yet.
 They're still returning an error code
 by default.